When and how you can appeal against a maintenance of land notice.

 Your local planning authority must tell anyone who may be interested (interested parties) that there’s an appeal.

-They have to do this within a week of the appeal being started by the Planning Inspectorate.
+They have to do this within a week of the appeal being started by Planning and Environment Decisions Wales.

 Read the detailed guidance about making your representations.